callysto/nbplus/README.md

 # nbplus

 [nbplus](https://github.com/callysto/nbplus) (working title) a collection of Callysto-made Python modules for Creators wanting greater interactivity and visual aesthetic in Jupyter notebooks.
-It reflects a desire for aggregation of reusable code and uniformity in how we develop interactive content.
+The tools here reflect a desire for aggregation of reusable code and uniformity in how we develop interactive content.

 ## Getting Started